iHackN3WTON/goGinRestExample/README.md

         go run main.go

-- Interact with the API with there end point using postman:
+- Interact with the API with these end point using postman:
     - GET /todos
     - POST /todo
         body:
         {
             "title": "any title",
             "body": "any body",
             "completed": "false"
         }
     - GET /todo/:id
     - PUT /todo/:id
         body: